 Popularly known as Dracula's Castle, Bran Castle is a legendary place and the most popular fortress in Romania.

-With its incredible history, surroundings and architecture, it is no wonder that Peles Castle is the second most visited castle in Romania.
+With its incredible history, surroundings and architecture, it is no wonder that Peles Castle is the second most visited museum in Romania after Bran Castle.

 Built between 1857 and 1867, Templul Coral is one of the few surviving synagoges in Bucharest despite the challenges over the years.